purescript-freedom/purescript-freedom/docs/02-Concepts.md

 There are 2 patterns.

-- Global state: it can be referenced or modified the out of view.
+- Global state (or outer state): it can be referenced or modified the out of view.
 - Local state: it is referenced or modified in its view only.

 And local state splits into 2 patterns.